bobcat4848/asset-management/README.md

 The purpose of this application is to be built for Vanderbuilt University to help keep track of equipment in the Robotics & Autonomous Systems Lab.

+## Prerequisite for developing or putting into production
+Download and Install Node.JS LTS: https://nodejs.org/en/download/

+If you're running Ubuntu, download Node.JS using the terminal command: `sudo apt install nodejs`
 ## Development

 1. Download and Install VS Code: https://code.visualstudio.com/
-2. Download and Install Node.JS LTS: https://nodejs.org/en/download/
-3. Clone this respository to your local machine
+2. Clone this respository to your local machine
-4. Ask for correct environment variable files and for IP to be whitelisted on database
+3. Ask for correct environment variable files and for IP to be whitelisted on database
-5. Open up terminal, go to the `server/` folder, and run `npm install` (NOTE: this could take some time)
+4. Open up terminal, go to the `server/` folder, and run `npm install` (NOTE: this could take some time)
-6. Now, go to the `client/` folder, and run `npm install` (NOTE: this could take some time)
+5. Now, go to the `client/` folder, and run `npm install` (NOTE: this could take some time)
-7. Now, go back to the `server/` folder, and run `nodemon server` in terminal (this starts the server)
+6. Now, go back to the `server/` folder, and run `nodemon server` in terminal (this starts the server)
-8. Open a second terminal window, this time go to the `client/` folder and run `npm start` (this starts the client and should automatically open your browser to view webpage)
+7. Open a second terminal window, this time go to the `client/` folder and run `npm start` (this starts the client and should automatically open your browser to view webpage)

 ## Production